PRIVACY POLICY

 b) External service provider:

-Our webmeetings or web seminar are provided on server systems exclusively in Germany in a computer centre of rackSPEED GmbH.
+Our web meetings or web seminars are provided on web conferencing systems exclusively in Germany in a data center operated by minuskel screen partner GmbH.
 Within the scope of this collaboration, we do not directly pass any personal data to our service providers.
 However, the service provider may at least potentially obtain access to personal data (e.g. through maintenance work).
 As in such cases, a so-called order processing is available according to Article 28 GDPR, we have concluded a contract on a data privacy with the service providers compliant with this.
 This also guarantees the protection of your personal data.

 We use alternatively, at the request of the participant, the service provider Zoom Video Communications Inc (https://zoom.us/).
 Your data stored during participation will be transferred to a server of the service provider and stored and processed there according to the applicable data protection regulations.
 The service provider processes the data on our behalf and according to our specifications.
 Such a case is a so-called order processing according to Article 28 GDPR.
-In accordance with this regulation, we have concluded a data privacy contract with the service provider.
+In accordance with this regulation, we have concluded a data privacy contract with the service provider (Basis for third country transfers: EU-US Data Privacy Framework).

 Zoom also transfers personal data to the USA.
-The USA is assessed by the European Court of Justice as a country with an insufficient level of data protection according to EU standards.
-In particular, there is a risk that your data may be processed by US authorities, for control and for monitoring purposes, possibly also without any legal remedy.
 An adequate level of data protection is guaranteed on the one hand by the conclusion of the so-called EU standard contractual clauses.
 As a supplementary protective measure, we have e.g. configured our system so that only data centers in the European Union are used for web meetings.
 More information can be found in the Terms of Use (https://zoom.us/terms) and Privacy Policy (https://zoom.us/privacy) by Zoom.

 4. On ordering our newsletter